travisvroman/kohi/readme.md

 - `make`
 - `openal-soft`

-The following commands will install the packaged using homebrew.
+The following commands will install the packages using homebrew:
 ```
 brew install openal-soft
 brew install git